vsm/vsm-dictionary/Dictionary.spec.md

 &nbsp;
 SUBCLASS 'UPDATE'-TYPE FUNCTIONALITY
 ------------------------------------
-Subclasses could implement these functions, if the underlying storage allows:
+Subclasses could implement these functions, if the underlying storage allows it:

 1. `updateDictInfos(dictInfos, cb)`:
   Updates a list of subdictionary info-objects in the storage, by copying each